James Henthorn

 James Henthorn (1744 – 28 December 1832) was the president of the Royal College of Surgeons in Ireland (RCSI) in 1822.

-James Henthorn was appointed Surgeon to the House of Industry Hospitals, on 7 December.
-He was a member of the Dublin Society of Surgeons, and his name is in the first charter granted to the Royal College of Surgeons in Ireland (RCSI) College in 1784.
-Cameron states: "here is every reason to believe that the real founders of the College were the elder Dease and Henthorn."
-He discharged the duties of Secretary to the College for the long period of nearly forty-nine years.
-Henthorn was Surgeon to the Lock Hospital.
-When he became a Governor of the House of Industry Hospitals, he was mainly instrumental in inducing the Government to erect the Richmond, Hardwicke, and Fever Hospitals.
+James Henthorn was appointed surgeon to the House of Industry Hospitals, on 7 December.
+He was a member of the Dublin Society of Surgeons and his name is in the first charter granted to the RCSI in 1784.
+Sir Charles Cameron states: "there is every reason to believe that the real founders of the college were the elder Dease and Henthorn".
+Henthorn was Surgeon at the Lock Hospital.
+When he became a Governor of the House of Industry Hospitals, he played the key role in inducing the Government to erect the Richmond, Hardwicke and Fever hospitals.